ColinNebula/nebula-screen-capture/MOBILE_ADMIN_ACCESS.md

 ## 🖥️ Desktop Access (Alternative)

-On desktop computers, you can use the keyboard shortcut:
+On desktop computers, you can use the keyboard shortcut on the login screen:
 - **Windows/Linux**: `Alt + O`
 - **Mac**: `Option + O`